ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 })
 </code-example>

-For an Effect with store interaction, use `getMockStore` to create a new instance of `MockStore`.
+For an Effect with store interaction, use `createMockStore` to create a new instance of `MockStore`.

 <code-example header="my.effects.spec.ts">
 it('should get customers', () => {
-  // create the store, and provide selectors. const store = getMockStore({
+  // create the store, and provide selectors. const store = createMockStore({
       selectors: [
         { selector: selectCustomers, value: { Bob: { name: 'Bob' } } }
       ]